Skip to main content

 This standard applies to work tasks, including teaching activities, carried out using local exhaust ventilation as a control measure as defined below.
 This includes fume cupboards, microbiological safety cabinets, laminar flow cabinets, gloveboxes and LEV hood systems used in workshop type environments − for example, for removal of dusts, welding fumes, etc.

 The implementation of this standard is monitored by University Health and Safety Committee.
-The standard was approved by UHSC in September 2022.
+The LEV Safety Standard was approved by UHSC in September 2022.
 The next review is scheduled for September 2025.
+This standard supersedes the Safe Use of Fume Cupboards Standard.